caribeedu/InstagramRaffle/README.md

 ## How to use

 1. Clone this repository
-2. Open the directory prompt and run 'npm install'
+2. Open the directory prompt and run `npm install`
-3. Run 'node app.js'
+3. Run `node app.js`
 4. Don't worry, be happy

 ## Params